jmoncayo-pursuit/project-crest/README.md

 ## 🔍 Troubleshooting

 ### Extension Not Working
-1. Check if server is running on port 5003
+1. **No red notification?** - Extension not loading, check if it's enabled in `chrome://extensions/`
-2. Verify extension is loaded and enabled
+2. **No console messages?** - Check browser console (F12) for errors
-3. **Check extension dashboard** for activity logs
+3. **No volume change?** - Wait 5 seconds after page load, should happen automatically
-4. Look for icon color changes (gray → green)
+4. **Server connection issues?** - Check if Flask server is running on port 5003
-5. Check browser console for error messages
+5. **Extension dashboard empty?** - Click extension icon, should show activity log

 ### Server Issues
 1. Check port 5003 isn't in use: `lsof -i :5003`